revolist/revogrid-docs/gantt/internal-tools-gantt.md

 - Confirm keyboard access, focus visibility, readable labels, and narrow-screen behavior.
 - Ask whether the view removes status-chasing or merely creates one more place to update.

-Open the [live Gantt demo](/demo/gantt) to explore the interaction, review the [main RevoGantt page](/gantt) for the implemented feature set, and request a [trial](/trial) to evaluate your real data shape, permissions, and workflow boundaries.
+Open the [live Gantt demo](/demo/gantt) to explore the interaction, review the [main RevoGrid Gantt page](/gantt) for the implemented feature set, and request a [trial](/trial) to evaluate your real data shape, permissions, and workflow boundaries.

 ## Internal tools Gantt FAQ